 Year 4

 Year 4 is taught by Mrs Walters on Tuesday, Wednesday, Thursday and Friday.
 Mrs Dinham, our school SENDCo, teaches the class on a Monday.
-The TAs who work in Year 4 are Miss Edwards and Miss Latus.
+Our class TA is Miss Edwards.

 Reading